Harlecore

-Harlecore is the debut full-length album by British electronic musician Danny L Harle.
+Harlecore is the debut studio album by British electronic musician Danny L Harle.
 It was released 26 February 2021 via Mad Decent.
 The album draws heavily on rave music, and features Harle taking on the personas of four different DJs, including: DJ Danny, MC Boing (a revived collaboration with PC Music producer Lil Data), DJ Mayhem (a collaboration with Scottish producer Hudson Mohawke) and DJ Ocean (a collaboration with American musician Caroline Polachek).

 Harlecore was supported by the singles "On a Mountain" and "Boing Beat", released 14 January 2021, and "Interlocked" and "Ocean's Theme", released 10 February 2021.
 Accompanying the album, a companion website of the same name acted as an interactive "24/7, virtual club experience".

 Background and release

 Harle had hosted many live shows, DJ sets and concerts featuring the "Harlecore" title, dating as far back as September 2017.
 Harle has also adopted the "Harlecore" title in recent remixes.
 Also familiar is the MC Boing moniker: a collaboration with former labelmate Lil Data (a.k.a.
 Jack Armitage), which made its premiere in May 2017 as a part of PC Music's Month of Mayhem project.

 In late 2019, in a since deleted Tweet responding to a fan asking for new solo material, Harle stated he'd been "working on a lot of stuff" that would "be worth the wait".

 On 8 January 2021, social media accounts for @ClubHarlecore begun posting short videos, teasing the release of something soon.
 This was followed by the release of the singles "On a Mountain", (its music video released the same day), and "Boing Beat" on 14 January, A live performance of "Boing Beat" would be held on the virtual club site on 25 January, followed by a lyric video, released on 27 January.

 Teasers of DJ Mayhem were posted to social media the day before the release of "Interlocked", (its music video was also released the same day), and "Ocean's Theme" on 10 February.
 A music video for "Ocean's Theme" was released later, on 19 February.